Locally Led Conservation Planning

 What is locally-led conservation planning?

-The Orleans County NRCD conducts surveys, hosts community meeting and chair a Local Workgroup meeting to engage community members and conservation partners in a conversation about natural resource concerns.
+The Orleans County NRCD conducts surveys, hosts community meetings, and chairs a Local Workgroup meeting to engage community members and conservation partners in a conversation about natural resource concerns.
 This approach involves community stakeholders and concerned citizens in the natural resource planning, implementation of solutions, and evaluation of results.

 The process is called locally-led conservation planning.
 The goal is to identify the greatest natural resource concerns by getting input from Orleans County residents, farmers, foresters, and land stewards to guide our work at the OCNRCD, to inform the State's priorities, and to secure federal resources for obligation in the Orleans County Local Fund Pool.